Mircea-MMXXI/azapy/docs/ConstW_th_doc.md

 * `'Date'` : recorded date of the drawdown,
 * `'Star'` : start date of the drawdown,
 * `'End'` : end date of the drawdown.
-A `NaN` value indicates that the drawdown event is in progress and the value of `'DD'` and `'Date'` are provisional only.
+A `NaN` value indicates that the drawdown event is in progress and the values of `'DD'` and `'Date'` are provisional only.

 [TOP](#TOP)